 - Now you need to perform a collar cut, removing the tranch right back to the union or branch collar.

 - Be sure to leave the branch collar so the wound can heal.
 Remove the branch stub just past the collar.

 You can prune Birch trees using several tools depending on the tree’s height and your pruning objectives.

-- Pruning saws – are available in curved or straight blades of different lengths, thickness, and cutting applications.
+3. Pruning saws – are available in curved or straight blades of different lengths, thicknesses, and cutting applications.

-- Safety goggles – protects your eyes from flying wood chips generated during the cutting process.
+8. Safety goggles – protect your eyes from flying wood chips generated during the cutting process.

 How to care for your Birch tree?

 While the emphasis of this article is birch trimming methods and guides, it is also important to provide information on how you can care for your Birch tree.